Call Today (480) 289-5502

 This one is short.
 Don’t forget that your nightcap not only has carbohydrates but it also has alcohol.
 Alcohol is a toxin to the body, which means that your body puts all stomach contents needing to be digested on hold while it rids your body of the alcohol.
 Each gram of alcohol requires nine calories of energy to break down and free it from your body.
 Even light beer adds nearly 80-125 calories for every 12oz, and a glass of red wine can add between 125-150 calories for a 5oz pour.

 At Foothills, our goal is to get you back to the activities you love.
-If you’re looking for more tips on how to live a healthy life, contact a Foothills Sports Medicine Physical Therapy clinic near you to schedule an appointment!
+For more tips on how to live a healthy life, contact Foothills Sports Medicine Physical Therapy to schedule an appointment!